 The UAE did not participate in the Oslo Process that created the convention.

-The UAE has participated as an observer in meetings of the convention, most recently the Eighth Meeting of States Parties in Geneva in September 2018.
-It did not make a statement at the meeting.
+The UAE has participated as an observer in meetings of the convention, most recently at the Ninth Meeting of States Parties in Geneva in September 2019, where it did not provide a statement.
+It was invited to, but did not attend the first part of the convention’s Second Review Conference held virtually in November 2020.

-In December 2018, the UAE abstained from voting on a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions “to join as soon as possible.”
-The UAE did not explain why it has abstained from voting on the annual UNGA resolution promoting implementation of the convention since 2015.
+In December 2020, the UAE abstained from voting on a UN General Assembly (UNGA) resolution that urged states outside the Convention on Cluster Munitions “to join as soon as possible.”
+The UAE has abstained from voting on the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Production, transfer, and stockpiling